sharathp/SimpleToDo/README.md

 ## Version 2
 Time spent: Approximately 10-15 hours

+List displays the Todo items sorted in the following order: (By default past items are hidden and a overflow menu options are available to show/hide past items)
+* Date Ascending
+* Priority Descending (High, Medium & Low)
+* Name Ascending

 Completed user stories:

  * [x] Required: Add and remove items from the todo list